flyteorg/flyte/flyteidl/protos/docs/admin/admin.rst

    "SYSTEM", "2", "A system process was responsible for launching this execution rather an individual."
    "RELAUNCH", "3", "This execution was launched with identical inputs as a previous execution."
    "CHILD_WORKFLOW", "4", "This execution was triggered by another execution."
+   "RECOVERED", "5", "This execution was recovered from another execution."

  <!-- end enums -->